DIFI-Consortium/gr-difi/README.md

 For a brief tutorial on using these blocks, see the [DIFI Examples](./examples/README.md#difi-examples).

 ## Getting Started

 The following installation instructions will get you up and running with the DIFI OOT Module on your local machine.

 ### Prerequisites

 This project depends on the GNU Radio 3.9.x or 3.10.x runtime and development dependencies.
-See the [GNU Radio installation instructions](https://wiki.gnuradio.org/index.php/InstallingGR#From_Binaries) for steps on installing GNU Radio from binaries (note that GNU Radio packaged with Ubuntu 20 is only 3.8).
+See the [GNU Radio installation instructions](https://wiki.gnuradio.org/index.php/InstallingGR#From_Binaries) for steps on installing GNU Radio from binaries.
+On Ubuntu 24 you can install it with `sudo apt install gnuradio` and it will install version 3.10.
 Some package managers do not automatically install all of the development dependencies, so you may need to separately install and configure some of them.
 The DIFI OOT module requires the following:

 - GNU Radio 3.9.x or 3.10.x